B

 Bigfin Reef Squid Reproduction and Life Cycle

-Although bigfin reef squids often spawn in May, they can mate and lay eggs year-round.
+Although bigfin reef squid often spawn in May, they can mate and lay eggs year-round.
 They typically engage in two different posturing behaviors.
 The first is called “accentuated gonads,” in which the squid draws attention to its sexual organs by making its mantle translucent while the gonads appear bright white.
-The second method is often used by the males and is called spread arms.
+The second method is often used by males and is called spread arms.
 This tactic involves the squid tilting its body forward and spreading its arms widely, and most often occurs when a male pursues a prospective female mate.

-When mating, bigfin reef squids employ several approaches, most of which last for only a few seconds.
+When mating, bigfin reef squid employ several approaches, most of which last for only a few seconds.
 Sometimes, a male may swim rapidly back and forth beside a female before quickly depositing his spermatophores inside the female’s mouth funnel.
 Smaller males may also sneak up on females while they court a larger male in the hopes of successfully mating while the females are distracted.
 Other times, males and females may swim together side by side until the male directly deposits his spermatophore into the female’s mantle cavity at the opening of the oviduct.

 Bigfin reef squids